CoderMonkiey/my-first-oss/README.md

 9. Raise a PR against https://github.com/CoderMonkiey/my-first-oss `main` branch

-10. Now wait until your PR gets approved by the admin
+10. ✨ now you are open source contributor, let the admin accept your PR 🚀